Be a Model for Navigating Uncertainty

 Self-Compassion and Self-Forgiveness

 Here’s the good news.
-Most of the strategies that follow will help you get through these times.
+Most of the strategies that follow will help you get through tough times.
 The best way to influence your child is to be a model.
 Perfection is not an option.
 Instead, forgive yourself.
 Become intentional about seeing the good in yourself.
 Show yourself some self-compassion.
 Your teen will learn more from watching you than words could ever teach.

 Acknowledge, Process, and Release Emotions

-Create a Safe Haven Within the Home
+Create a Haven Within the Home

 Be a Calming Presence for Others